NoR47000/VRVolleyball/README.md

 find the interaction matrix and unselect the BodyxBody checkbox Also unselect Body x Dynamic Object

+To start VR don't forget to save and generate the actions in the Window>SteamVR Input

 Not necessary :
 //Add mesh collider to leftHand and rightHand Objects to player gameObject in the scene (player > steamVRObjects).
 //Unselect the Sphere Collider in both hands.